kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/ReadMe.md

 ## Import Styles before production build/publish or debugging in development environment

 Any CSS that is not available as CSS-in-JS in the form of lit-element css`...my styles...` must be imported/converted to that format.
-Place your CSS into `wwwroot/css` and then run `npm run prepare` in `wwwroot`.
+Place your CSS into `wwwroot/css` and then run `npm run build` in `wwwroot`.

-Or better, just run `npm run build` in `wwwroot`, which performs an NPM install followed by all other processing.
+Or better, just run `npm install` in `wwwroot`, which performs an NPM install followed by `npm run build`.

 ## Import Development Certificates